netbox-community/netbox-operator/README.md

     ```
 - execute `make deploy-kind`
 - in a separate terminal, run `kubectl port-forward deploy/netbox 8080:8080 -n default`
-- execute `make run`: now the operator is running in a local kind cluster!
 - go to your favorite browser and type in `localhost:8080`, with the username `admin` and password `admin`, you will be able to access the local NetBox instance running in the kind cluster

 ### Using an existing NetBox instance and Kubernetes cluster